How Much Space Do Chickens Need?

 Chickens sleep on a roosting perch to protect themselves from predators and bacteria.
 Place the roosts at least 1,5 - 3 feet and construct roosting perches from wood rather than metal material.
 Provide around 8 inches of roosting bar per chicken.
 More is fine, but chickens snuggle up next to each other during cold nights.

-Create a quiet and separate place for your hens where they can lay eggs (or brood the eggs if wanted).
+Create a quiet and separate place for your hens to lay eggs (or brood them if wanted).
 Supply one nesting box per 4 to 5 hens and line them with dry material such as wood shaving, straw, or nesting box pads.
-Chickens use their nesting boxes solely to lay eggs, so make sure no hens sleep or poop inside the nesting box.
+You can even install a nesting box curtain to create more privacy.
+Chickens use their nesting boxes solely to lay eggs, so ensure no hens sleep or poop inside the nesting box.

 Food and water supply

 Always provide your chickens with water and food and keep the supply elevated from the ground.
-Keep the food and water as far away from the roosts as you can to prevent the chickens pooping in them.
+Keep the food and water as far away from the roosts as possible to prevent the chickens pooping in them.

 What is free-range chicken?